Piano di Sorrento, the murderous fishmonger wanted to commit suicide

-The fishmonger murderer Salvatore Ferraiuolo has admitted everything.
-He has admitted the murder of his ex Anna Scala, he has admitted the two previous attacks.
-He has admitted the threats.
-He has also admitted to using drugs but he has also explained that he had thought about committing suicide when he fled to the Colli di Fontanella where the Carabinieri of Sorrento captured him.
+Murderous fishmonger Salvatore Ferraiuolo has admitted everything.
+He admitted to the murder of his ex-girlfriend Anna Scala, and to the two previous assaults.
+He admitted to the threats.
+He also admitted to drug use, but also explained that he had considered suicide when he fled to the Colli di Fontanella hills, where he was captured by the Sorrento Carabinieri.

 A preliminary hearing was held this morning before the investigating judge Anzalone of the Court of Torre Annunziate and in the presence of his lawyer, Gabriele Cimmino.
 The murderer appeared “Very tried” indeed judicial sources even speak of “a halved person”.
 A man in difficulty in short who realized, certainly late, what he had done.